 Being "well capitalized" and "well managed" under applicable Fed Board standards, Bank of Montreal and its bank holding companies in the United States were designated as financial holding companies on April 10, 2000.
 This status allows a broader range of financial, non-banking and merchant banking activities to be undertaken.
-Bank of Montreal and its subsidiaries own three FDIC insured depository institutions in the United States that are engaged in cash management, fiduciary activities, and commercial and retail banking and are subject to various laws and regulations and examination by the Office of the Comptroller of the Currency.
-Fed Board approval is generally required for acquiring voting shares (in excess of 5%), control or all or substantially all of the assets of a bank holding company, bank or savings association.
+Bank of Montreal and its subsidiaries own three FDIC insured depository institutions and one limited purpose national trust company in the United States that are engaged in cash management, fiduciary activities, and commercial and retail banking.
+Two of the FDIC insured depository institutions and the limited purpose national trust company are subject to various laws and regulations and examination by the Office of the Comptroller of the Currency.
+The other FDIC insured depository institution is subject to various laws and regulations and examination by the Wisconsin Department of Financial Institutions and the Fed Board.
+Fed Board approval is generally required for acquiring voting shares (in excess of 5%), control, or all or substantially all of the assets of a bank holding company, bank or savings association.

 Bank of Montreal and its subsidiaries are engaged in a number of financial activities and businesses in the United States, many of which are subject to regulation by the Fed Board and other applicable federal and state agencies.
-The Securities and Exchange Commission (the "SEC"), the Financial Industry Regulatory Authority and state securities regulated broker-dealer subsidiaries.
+The Securities and Exchange Commission (the "SEC"), the Financial Industry Regulatory Authority and state securities regulators regulate broker-dealer subsidiaries.
 The SEC and state securities regulators regulate registered investment advisor subsidiaries.
 Insurance agency businesses are regulated by state insurance regulators.
 Provisions of the United States Federal Reserve Act place certain limitations and restrictions on the transactions between Bank of Montreal-owned insured depository institutions and Bank of Montreal and its affiliates.

 On July 21, 2010, the President of the United States signed into law the U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act").
-The Dodd-Frank Act is broad in scope and the Bank is assessing the impact of the legislation on it.
-The reforms include heightened consumer protection, regulation of the Over-the-Counter (OTC) derivatives markets, restrictions on proprietary trading by banks (referred to as the Volcker Rule), imposition of heightened prudential standards and broader application of leverage and risk-based capital requirements, greater supervision of systemically significant payment, clearing or settlement systems, restrictions on interchange fees, and the creation of a new financial stability oversight council of regulators with the objective of increasing stability by monitoring systemic risks posed by financial services companies and their activities.
-Many aspects of the Dodd-Frank Act are subject to rulemaking and will take effect over several years, making it difficult to anticipate at this time the overall impact on the Bank or the financial industry more generally.
+The Dodd-Frank Act is broad in scope and as the specific rules are released, the Bank continues to assess the impact of the legislation on it.
+The reforms include heightened consumer protection, regulation of the Over-the-Counter ("OTC") derivatives markets, restrictions on proprietary trading and sponsorship of private investment funds by banks (referred to as the Volcker Rule), imposition of heightened prudential standards and broader application of leverage and risk-based capital requirements, greater supervision of systemically significant financial institutions, payment, clearing or settlement systems, restrictions on interchange fees, and the creation of a new financial stability oversight council of regulators with the objective of increasing stability by monitoring systemic risks posed by financial services companies and their activities.
+Many provisions of the Dodd-Frank Act are subject to rulemaking and will take effect over several years, making it difficult to anticipate at this time the overall impact on the Bank or the financial industry more generally.
+The change to overdraft fees as a result of Regulation E came into effect in the summer of 2010, and is now included in the results of the Bank.
 We anticipate an increase in compliance costs and regulatory enforcement, and will be focused on managing the impact, particularly on our U.S. business, of regulatory changes given their complexity and breadth.